cfw-guide/ios.cfw.guide/docs/en_US/updating/restoring-to-16.6b1.md

 ## Downloads

-The 16.6 beta 1 RC `.ipsw` file for your device:
+The 16.6 beta 1 `.ipsw` file for your device:
   - iPhones should download the file from [here](https://appledb.dev/firmware/iOS/20G5026e)
   - iPads should download the file from [here](https://appledb.dev/firmware/iPadOS/20G5026e)